 The report on Corporate Governance together with the Auditors Certificate regarding the Compliance of conditions of Corporate Governance as stipulated in SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 is annexed and forms part of this Annual Report as Annexure B.

 DIRECTORS & KEY MANAGERIAL PERSONNEL

-In accordance with the provisions of the Companies Act, 2013 and Articles of Association of the Company, Mr. Deepak Jain, Director is retiring by rotation at the ensuing Annual General Meeting and being eligible, offers himself for re-appointment.
+In accordance with the Articles of Association of the Company and the Companies Act, 2013, Mr. Anmol Jain, Director is retiring by rotation at the ensuing Annual General Meeting and being eligible, offers himself for re-appointment.

 The Independent Directors have given declarations that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013.

-NUMBER OF BOARD MEETINGS
+NUMBER OF BOARD MEETINGS AND COMMITTEES OF BOARD